 It all started in 2009, when I joined an online patient support group

-through a weight management clinic in Dublin.
-I became a group
+management clinic in Dublin.
+I became a group administrator, and

-administrator, and was soon contributing ideas on how patients could
+was soon contributing ideas on how patients could support each other.

-support each other.
-These included family walks (suitable for all
+These included family walks (suitable for all fitness levels), healthy

-fitness levels), healthy lunch meetings with recipe swaps, and local
+lunch meetings with recipe swaps, and local activity programmes

 Now, as a member of EASO and the Association for the Study of Obesity Ireland (ASOI), I continue to share my experiences as someone who has lived with and still battles obesity.
 I have spoken at an EASO policy conference, and I am now participating in projects to support people living with the disease.
 The more I am involved, the more I want to be involved.